LorenzDuremdes/Second-Brain/HiFiMAN Arya.md

+1. Hifiman Arya.
+I feel like I'm in a movie theater

+   Same here, depending on the movie, I also like to add a bit of a bass boost for those moments where rumbling/punchy bass adds to the immersion.^[[What are your favorite headphones for cinematic experiences - things like action/space movies and video games? : r/headphones (reddit.com)](https://www.reddit.com/r/headphones/comments/zblj0h/what_are_your_favorite_headphones_for_cinematic/)]

 # Stealth
 1. They also sound wide, maybe it’s because they sit so far from your head, but they sound like the [[audio]] just exists around you, doesn’t sound like its coming from a single point source next to your ear.
 For a few songs it is what some describe as soundstage, truly sounds like it's coming from speakers and the sound just exists in the room with you, even the AKG don’t feel as wide.^[[1 year detailed Hifiman Arya Stealth review : r/headphones (reddit.com)](https://www.reddit.com/r/headphones/comments/1bu2igv/1_year_detailed_hifiman_arya_stealth_review/)]